If your team uses Jira Service Management (JSM) for support or IT, you’ve probably had this thought before: "Is it time to add another Jira agent?"

 -

-Agents: These are your paid team members.
+Agents: These are your core team members.
 They see the ticket queues, manage issues from start to finish, leave comments for both internal teams and customers, and can view reports.
-They have all the permissions they need to do their job.
+They have comprehensive permissions to deliver great support.

 -

 Customers: These are the folks submitting requests, usually through a help portal or by email.
-They don’t need a license, they’re free, and you can have as many as you want.
-They can open their own tickets and check on them, but that’s about it.
+They don’t need a license, and you can have as many as you want.
+They can open their own tickets and check on their status easily.

 -

 Collaborators: These are usually people from other teams, like developers using Jira Software.
-They can be looped into a ticket to provide some expert advice via internal comments, but they can’t manage the ticket’s status or talk to the customer directly.
+They can be looped into a ticket to provide expert advice via internal comments, helping agents resolve complex issues while maintaining a single point of contact for the customer.

 The core responsibilities and workflow of a Jira agent